-When it comes to choosing materials for your next DIY project or furniture upgrade, medium-density fibreboard (MDF) and particle board are two popular contenders.
+When choosing materials for your next DIY project or furniture upgrade, medium-density fibreboard (MDF) and particle board are two popular contenders.
 Both offer affordability, versatility, and ease of use.

-MDF boards are one of the easiest and most affordable materials to get for your project.
-It is made from a mix of broken-down wood fibers and resin that are pressed together using high pressure and temperatures.
-It is a dense material that has a smooth and flat finish, making it ideal for painting, laminating, and veneering purposes.
+MDF boards are easy to obtain and affordable materials for your project.
+They are made from a mix of broken-down wood fibers and resin pressed together using high pressure and temperatures.
+This dense material has a smooth and flat finish, making it ideal for painting, laminating, and veneering.

 Similarly, particle boards are engineered by pressing resin with leftover wood and dust using high temperatures.
 Particle boards are said to be a great, affordable alternative to MDF boards.
-Particle boards have a rougher surface and, because of their composition and density, are less likely to be used for heavy objects.
+Particle boards have a rougher surface and are less likely to be used for heavy objects because of their composition and density.

 Identifying Key Differences

 Durability: The difference in material density has also affected the board’s durability during use.
 Though particle boards can be used for heavy-duty furniture, such as wardrobes and hanging shelves, MDF boards remain the superior choice.
 The MDF board’s density and thickness allow it to withstand heavier objects without the risk of bending or breaking while in use.
-Additionally, MDF boards are also more resistant to humidity even before adding lamination on top.
+Additionally, MDF boards are more humidity-resistant, even before adding lamination on top.

-Price: You can find particle boards at a cheaper price compared to MDF boards.
-Seeing as particle boards are from sawdust and residual wood industry waste, it’s no wonder they are the more affordable option.
+Price: You can find particle boards to be cheaper than MDF boards.
+Particle boards are from sawdust and residual wood industry waste, so it’s no wonder they are the more affordable option.

 Also, read Environmental Sustainability Aspect of MDF